kallmanation/gi/readme.md

 The interpolator `gi` which removes a leading `t` from its params before passing them all to `git`.

+A similar interpolator `gt` which removes a leading `i` from its params.

 ## Examples

 ```sh